tereschvlad/DapperSqlConstructor/README.md

 ```
 # Rules for sending files with related models.
 - Send only models which related for sended tables.
-- Write related tables for classes into comments for class, the related table must be writed like this "(Table: Related_Table)".
+- Write related tables for classes into comments for class, the related table must be written like this "(Table: Related_Table)".
-- Write related columns for properties into comments for property, the related table must be weited like this "(Column: Related_Column)"
+- Write related columns for properties into comments for property, the related table must be weitten like this "(Column: Related_Column)"

 # Example for C# class models